heroslender/HeroVender/README.md

 - `:delay:` - Time the player has to wait to be able to sell again, in miliseconds
 - `:delay-formated:` - Time the player has to wait to be able to sell again, in seconds, formated with two decimals

+#### Prices menu placeholders

+- `:price:` - The unit price of the item
+- `:price-formatted:` - The unit price of the item, formated with two decimals

 ## Configuration

 ### Default